facebookincubator/ForgeArmory/docs/ttp-dev.md

 ### Metadata

-TTP metadata must include the name of the TTP and a description of that TTPs behavior.
+TTP metadata must include the name of the TTP and a description of that TTP's behavior.
 MITRE ATT&CK IDs are optional but recommended.
-If the TTP cannot be mapped to MITRE ATT&CK then the `mitre` mapping and it's child mappings should be omitted.
+If the TTP cannot be mapped to MITRE ATT&CK then the `mitre` mapping and its child mappings should be omitted.

 An example of TTP metadata is shown below.
 ```text